Northern Cape cricket team: History

 Beginning as Kimberley Cricket Club, the team is first recorded in the 1884–85 season playing in the Champion Bat Tournament.
 In 1888–89, they won two odds matches against the English touring team known then as R. G. Warton's XI.
 As a result of those victories, Kimberley were awarded the new Currie Cup as the most accomplished domestic team in South Africa.
 In the 1889–90 season, they were successfully challenged for the trophy by Transvaal but they recovered it in 1890–91.
 The first matches as Griqualand West were played in December 1890 for the Champion Bat Tournament and, from 1891–92, the team was known by its provincial name only.

 In 1897, the Barnato Memorial Trophy was given to the Griqualand West Coloured Cricket Board, a union for all black cricket players that had been set up in 1892.
 Griqualand West participated in the first Barnato Tournament in 1898–99, along with Eastern Province, Queenstown, Southern Border, and Western Province.
 In 1904, Griqualand West was one of the three founding members of the South African Coloured Cricket Board (SACCB).
 In total, there were thirteen editions of the SACCB-run Barnato Cup tournaments, which were played between 1904 and 1951–52.
 Griqualand West won the competition in 1910 and hosted it in 1904 and 1913.

 In 2004–05, the format of the Sunfoil (then SuperSport) Series was changed, with the reduction of eleven provincial teams into six franchises.
 After missing the first season of the franchise tournament due to a legal dispute, Griqualand West partnered Free State to create the then Diamond Eagles who were renamed VKB Knights ahead of the 2010–11 season.
 Just before the beginning of the 2015–16 season it was announced that the organisation was to be renamed Northern Cape Cricket, in line with the national government directive that provincial sporting bodies should have their governance structure aligned with the geo-political structure of the country.

+Current squad

+Squad for 2026/27 Season.
+Players in bold have played international cricket.